150A Andover Street,

 As a client of Ipswich Bay Advisors, you have access to timely ED Slott Resources regarding the impact of taxes on your retirement and strategies to reduce or eliminate taxes

-Ed Slott’s Master Elite IRA Advisor Group is the nation’s leading experts regarding IRAs, tax planning and retirement distributions.
-These advisors train with Ed Slott and his team of IRA Experts on a continuous basis.
+Ed Slott’s Master Elite IRA Advisor Group is the nation’s leading specialists regarding IRAs, tax planning and retirement distributions.
+These advisors train with Ed Slott and his team of IRA specialists on a continuous basis.
 They pass regular background checks, complete requisite training, attend semiannual workshops, webinars and complete mandatory exams.
-They are immediately notified and educated on changes to the tax code and updates on retirement planning, so you can be sure your retirement dollars are safe from unnecessary taxes and fees.
+They are immediately notified and educated on changes to the tax code and updates on retirement planning, so you can be sure your retirement dollars are safeguarded from unnecessary taxes and fees.

 2018 was the 20th anniversary of the Roth IRA.
 First made available to American investors in January of 1998, a Roth IRA is an individual retirement account that is funded with after-tax dollars and provides tax-free growth and income for retirement.
 In honor of this significant milestone, Richard C. Cella, III, CWS®, Managing Partner of Ipswich Bay Advisors is spreading the word about the benefits of this retirement savings vehicle.

 “The 20th anniversary of the Roth IRA serves as a good reminder to examine why this type of retirement account might be right for you,” said Cella.
 “There are several benefits that come with a Roth IRA, including tax-free growth and distributions in retirement.
 Someone who may have saved a million dollars in their traditional IRA may only see half of that amount after they pay income taxes.
 The beauty of the Roth IRA is that it allows you to contribute after-tax dollars, which can help you avoid a tax time bomb in retirement.”